johnardavies/City_map/README.md

 ## The data processing that is used to generate the map layers

-The processing of the food standards agency and Food banks data is done using the notebooks:\
+The processing of the data in the map is done using the notebooks:\

+**1. Liverpool_map.ipynb** \
-**1. Liverpool_map.ipynb** This generates the geojson files for the layers (isochrone layer excepted) and the food outlet sites\
+This generates the geojson files for the layers (isochrone layers and the two layers triggered by the checkboxes excepted) and the food outlet sites

+**2. Further_analysis.ipynb** \
-**2. Further_analysis.ipynb** This generates geojson for areas that are in the lowest 20% of layers data and more than 10 mins from an affordable food outlet \
+This generates geojson for areas that are in the lowest 20% of layers data and more than 10 mins from an affordable food outlet

-**3. The generation of the network layers that shows links between foodbanks and postcodes** This is done using a third notebook.
+**3. The generation of the network layers that shows links between foodbanks and postcodes** \
+This is done using a third notebook.
 It is currently  private due to this data not being public

 The first two notebooks are run in sequence (**Further_analysis.ipynb** depends on the outputs of **Liverpool_map.ipynb**) within a container using the Dockerfile in the map_data_processing folder which also contains the data in the Data folder.